TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Properties/InternalType.rst

       This will create a field where folders can be attached to the record.

    db
       This will create a field where database records can be attached as references.
+As it is the default it can be ommitted.

    There is no default value, the property is required.